 Creamy and tangy, kefir is one of life’s little pleasures.
-Whether it is blended into a fruit smoothie or poured on top of berries or granola, it is an easy and delicious way to add some fantastic probiotic bacterial cultures to your diet.
+Whether blended into a fruit smoothie or poured on top of berries or granola, adding some fantastic probiotic bacterial cultures to your diet is easy and delicious.

-As a general rule milk kefir and water kefir grains can be frozen and stored in the freezer for a few months and with a little luck for several years.
+As a general rule, milk and water kefir grains can be frozen and stored in the freezer for a few months and, with a little luck, for several years.
 Follow my steps on how to freeze kefir grains without ruining them.
 No kefir grains should ever go to waste again.

 Why Freeze Kefir

-You might find yourself with an overabundance of kefir piling up in your kitchen.
+You might find an overabundance of kefir piling up in your kitchen.

-Let’s face it; sometimes, our little fermentation projects can get a little out of hand.
-I recommend once you have enough grains, it’s a good idea to have a backup set of grains either dehydrated or frozen in your freezer.
+Let’s face it; sometimes, our little fermentation projects get slightly out of hand.
+I recommend once you have enough grains, it’s a good idea to have a backup set of grains, either dehydrated or frozen in your freezer.
 Then if for some unexpected reason you lose your grains, all is not lost; you grab your spares.

 How to Freeze Kefir Grains for Several Months or More